ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 - When new QA/QC updates are released for the Nodebooks
 - When a researcher identifies an error explicitly
-- When a researcher submits data that does not match previously-loaded records In the latter case, full comparison between the records is required, followed by a discussion with the researcher to identify if the previously-loaded records or the new records are correct.
+- When a researcher submits data that does not match previously-loaded records

+In the latter case, full comparison between the records is required, followed by a discussion with the researcher to identify if the previously-loaded records or the new records are correct.
 Often, the outcome is that the data in the DB needs correction.

 These corrections can be done using the [Database fix notebooks](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks).
 These are the tools we can use to correct the identified errors, if the tool to do so already exists.

 This suite of notebooks, however, should be used as a last option.
-If an error comes up from the verification notebooks, human eyes and critical thinking should be used to check if the database fix notebooks should be used.
+If an error comes up from the verification notebooks, human eyes and critical thinking should be used to check if the database fix notebooks should be used and, depending on the type of fix, researcher permission may need to be obtained.

 ## Installation
 The installation steps for the database fix notebooks are similar to the installation steps for ipython-utilities: